Model Code¶

 Use log_metric() for experiment tracking:

-from mlops.core import log_metric
+from expops.core import log_metric

 # Log scalar metrics (step omitted - auto-increments)